 - A person who is undertaking a pupillage, as defined in the Bar Qualification Manual of the Bar Standards Board (see Section 4A in particular), which is registered with the Bar Standards Board.
 Please note: Pupils undertaking a third six pupillage or probationary tenancy (or howsoever termed) are not eligible.
 An applicant who met the eligibility criteria at the time of submitting

-- A person who holds an offer of such a pupillage registered in the years 2022-2024.
+- A person who holds an offer of such a pupillage registered in the years 2023-2025.

 - A person who:

 session 2023/24.
-We will accept essay entries from applicants whose academic course has started in January 2022.
-The academic component must be a law degree that satisfies the academic component of Bar training (see Sections 2A and 2B here) ahead of undertaking the vocational component of training for the Bar.
+We will accept essay entries from applicants whose academic course has started in January 2023.
+The academic component must be a law degree that satisfies the academic component of Bar training (see Sections 2A and 2B of the The Bar Qualification Manual) ahead of undertaking the vocational component of training for the Bar.
 The applicant must also have a settled intention to become a practising member of the Bar of England and Wales; or